sbland/fortran_environment/README.md

 1. Setup the src directory with your tests as in pFUnit documentation.
 The current setup uses a modification of the Trivial example here: https://github.com/Goddard-Fortran-Ecosystem/pFUnit_demos/tree/master/Trivial
 2. Build the container (Only needs running once) `docker build . -f dockerfile-testspf-local -t fortran_environment_test_local`
 3. Run the container `docker run -it -v <full path to your project root>:/app fortran_environment_test_local`

+# Troubleshooting
+- `/bin/sh: 1: /app/build_and_run_tests.sh: not found`
+  - check that you have mapped the current directory correctly to the volume e.g. `docker run ... -v /c:/projects/fortran_environment:/app ...`.
+  - Also make sure that you have enabled file sharing of your local drive in the docker settings on windows